20 Best Biriyani Joints In Mumbai To Satiate Your Cravings

 Cafe Noorani

 Ditch a great ambience for iconic food and some of the most delicious kebabs.
 At Cafe Noorani, you'll be spoilt for choice if you're a non-veg lover because you can dig into kebabs, chicken/mutton masala, brain masala, seafood, and much more.
 What makes this cafe unique?
-Their typical dum-style of chicken and mutton biryani, but their Surmai Biryani, and Fish Tikka Biryani steal the show.
-The fresh fish is marinated in tangy and spicy masalas and will definitely excite you.
+They specialize in typical dum-style chicken and mutton biryani, but their Surmai Biryani and Fish Tikka Biryani steal the show.
+The fresh fish is marinated in tangy and spicy masalas and is a must-have.

 Must Try: Murgh Patiala, Chocolate Paan, Firni, Mughlai Food, Seekh Kabab, Roomali Roti